 If you’re older than 25, do you remember your 25th birthday and what you did to celebrate?
-The answer for most people is probably not—25 is seen as a less momentous occasion than turning 21 (the legal drinking age in the United States) or 30, when a person enters the next phase of life as a thirtysomething.
-Yet for companies, 25 is a significant milestone, marking a quarter century of existence, a feat that only a minority of companies that start each year actually achieve.
+The answer for most people is probably not—25 is seen as a less momentous occasion than turning 21 (the legal drinking age in the United States) or 30 when a person enters the next phase of life as a thirtysomething.
+Yet for companies, celebrating 25 years in business is a significant milestone, marking a quarter century of existence, a feat that only a minority of companies that start each year actually achieve.

-At History Factory, t’s been our experience that by the time most companies hit 25—especially larger organizations— there’s a sense that some of the entrepreneurial and disruptive spirit that guided their formative years may have subsided.
+At History Factory, it’s been our experience that by the time most companies hit 25—especially larger organizations— there’s a sense that some of the entrepreneurial and disruptive spirits that guided their formative years may have subsided.
 By 25, many companies have focused on driving more efficiency and profitability, reducing risks, and encouraging scalability.
 Entrepreneurial founders in some instances might have been replaced by more management-driven leadership.
-A 25th anniversary commemoration can bridge what many would consider the “good old days” with a new, more buttoned-up culture focused on the future.
+A 25-year company anniversary commemoration can bridge what many would consider the “good old days” with a new, more buttoned-up culture focused on the future.

-Here’s a list of how some organizations have marked 25 years.
+Here’s a list of how some organizations have marked 25 years as well as some business celebration ideas.
 How might you adapt their ideas for your own organization?

 Now called the Miami Marlins, the Major League Baseball team marked 25 years in 2018 with a variety of initiatives.
 Like many organizations reaching a milestone, the Marlins chose a date to act as a focal point for their celebrations.
 In the Marlins’ case, it was June 8–10, when they paid tribute to past players, handed out tchotchkes and other giveaways, encouraged selfies tagged with #Marlins25, offered throwback ticket prices, and more.
 Your organization might choose the day your founder opened the doors, the day of your first sale, the date your signature product was released, the day you were incorporated as an entity, or any or all of these as part of an anniversary celebration.
 Of course, in the current pandemic, organizing live events on a specific Founder’s Day or similar could be problematic.
 But you can still plan a variety of engaging activities over a date or weekend to be experienced virtually.